CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 excerpt_separator: <!--more-->
 ---

-Is it possible to translate keyword choices at a stage that hinders the objective?
+Is it possible to choose keywords at a stage that hinders the objective?

 ### The Initial Value
 Imagine that one SEO gets to work on a project.
 Now that SEO completes the first round of data-gathering for the first leg of the task.
 On an optimized text, we recognize the nuances between one phrase as spoken and the other as one would in search.
 Like the pre-NCIS days when a security camera had infinite resolution -- how do we begin to ”enhance” that which we have already ”enhanced.”
 This is the moment of translation when optimization is most important -- yet the modern SEO is left detached from the crucial process of scoping high-value intent.